S3-working-group/s3-practical-guide/docs/driver-mapping.md

 -   Archive any “needs” cards that appear superfluous.
 -   Consider the domain and describe and prioritize other needs that may not have been identified.
 -   Pass on cards that appear to be the accountability of another domain to address.
--   Add cards concerning multiple domains to a dedicated backlog to address later.
+-   Put aside cards relating to multiple domains.
+You can deal with them in Step 8.

 _As a facilitator of the driver mapping process, provide a space to collect cards concerning multiple domains so that they can be addressed later._